-"The first step is to increase the Commonwealth role in funding public education.
-The arbitrary limit placed on Commonwealth funding of public schools by the previous government of only 20 per cent or their SRS must be lifted.
-The Commonwealth has a key role to play in ensuring national equity in education.
+Mr Cobbold said the first step was to increase the Commonwealth role in funding public education.

+He said the arbitrary limit placed on Commonwealth funding of public schools by the previous government of only 20 per cent or their SRS had to be lifted and that the Commonwealth had a key role to play in ensuring national equity in education.

-"A second step is to re-negotiate the Commonwealth-State bilateral funding agreements to ensure that public schools are funded at 100 per cent of their SRS within 5 years.
-The states must also increase their share of the SRS of public schools.
+"A second step is to re-negotiate the Commonwealth-state bilateral funding agreements to ensure that public schools are funded at 100 per cent of their SRS within five years.
+The states must also increase their share of the SRS of public schools," Mr Cobbold said.